VARL Logo

 of freshwater consumed by agriculture

-water reduction with our protocols
+targeted water reduction

 Ogallala depletion vs recharge rate